YutongWangML/UCI_classification/README.md

 # UCI_classification

 UCI classification datasets loading utilities.
+What is included

+- `setup.sh`: a shell script to automatically download and clean the 121 datasets curated by https://github.com/bioinf-jku/SNNs onto your machine.
+- `data_lists/*.txt`: curated sublists of datasets studied in the literature.
+- `metadata/*.csv`: metadata about each of the datasets.
+- `jupyter_notebooks/*.ipynb`: notes for using this repository.

-## Run this first
+## Setup/Installation

 You need to be in the same directory as the `setup.sh` file.
 Run the following in shell.